 - Open-source, via permissive MIT License

 Yes.
 Unlike platforms such as Mixpanel or Amplitude, PostHog enables you to deploy onto your own infrastructure so that data doesn’t need to be sent to any third parties.
 This means you maintain full control and don’t need to set up a Business Associate Agreement (BAA) with PostHog, because we never handle any PHI or ePHI.
+It's also one of the few HIPAA-compliant A/B testing tools on the market.

 You may need to create a BAA with your hosting provider if one doesn’t already exist, but major providers such as Google and AWS offer these for free.
 Read our HIPAA compliance guidance for more information on using PostHog.